wcoots/vue-minesweeper/README.md

-# node-calculator
+# vue-minesweeper

-something to keep me busy
+Attempting to create a copy of the original [Microsoft Minesweeper](https://en.wikipedia.org/wiki/Microsoft_Minesweeper) with Vue and TypeScript